Murata and People

 Measures to prevent harassment

-In addition to the above ,starting in fiscal 2019, we have been using e-learning to provide all employees with training on basic policies related to human rights and labor as well as harassment prevention.
-We also ask temporary workers and contract employees to participate, with the cooperation of each company.
+Starting in fiscal 2019, in addition to the above, we have been using e-learning to provide all employees with training on basic policies related to human rights and labor as well as harassment prevention.
+We also ask temporary staff and contract employees to participate, with the cooperation of each company.
 For managers, we provide management education in addition to the training for all employees.

 Furthermore, in the event that incidents of harassment or violation of human rights do occur, we have established channels that can be used by all employees and temporary workers for anonymous consultation both inside and outside the company, and put in place a system allowing the Compliance Secretariat to take the appropriate response.